anttikantee/wbc/README.md

 _If you need a full-fledged-and-belled-and-whistled brewing software, look elsewhere._

-WBC is a set of routines which calculate various things required for brewing and dump out a brewday summary.
-The goal of WBC is to replace pen-and-paper manual approximations.
+WBC is homebrew software which takes in a recipe and dumps out a printable brewday summary, as demonstrated by the [examples](#examples).
+The goal of WBC is to replace pen-and-paper calculations.
 The goal of WBC is not to think for the brewer and not to be so sophisticated that the user experience becomes a matter of outsmarting the software.

 The main (and only?) features are: